This article will look at the common Toyota 3.4 engine problems and how you can solve them if you experience them.

 The main duty of a thermostat is to control coolant circulation through the engine during operations.

-When the thermostat is open, it results in constant and unrestricted circulation of coolant, thereby ensuring the engine doesn’t overheat while driving.
+When the thermostat is open, it results in constant and unrestricted coolant circulation, ensuring the engine doesn’t overheat while driving.

 On the contrary, a closed thermostat restricts the circulation of coolant through the radiator to the engine.
-This results in a very hot temperature in the vehicle’s engine.
+This results in a boiling temperature in the vehicle’s engine.

 Signs associated with a faulty thermostat